 Phenibut (beta-phenyl-gamma-aminobutyric acid HCl) is a neuropsychotropic drug that was discovered and introduced into clinical practice in Russia in the 1960s.
 It has anxiolytic and nootropic (cognition enhancing) effects.
 It acts as a GABA-mimetic, primarily at GABA(B) and, to some extent, at GABA(A) receptors.
 It also stimulates dopamine receptors and antagonizes beta-phenethylamine (PEA), a putative endogenous anxiogenic.
 The psychopharmacological activity of phenibut is similar to that of baclofen, a p-Cl-derivative of phenibut.
 This article reviews the structure-activity relationship of phenibut and its derivatives.
 Emphasis is placed on the importance of the position of the phenyl ring, the role of the carboxyl group, and the activity of optical isomers.
 Comparison of phenibut with piracetam and diazepam reveals similarities and differences in their pharmacological and clinical effects.

 Q. Great Site!
 Kudos to the doctor.
-I encourage you to include info on phenibut, a modified version of GABA that crosses the blood brain barrier.
+I encourage you to keep writing more info on phenibut, a modified version of GABA that crosses the blood brain barrier.
 I find it VERY effective to reduce generalized anxiety disorder for short term use.
 The most effective anxiety reducer of any non-benzo I've tried.

 Q. Glad to see you've now added a profile for phenibut.